selimchiki/AppleWatchFaces/readme.md

 - add color picker
 - add color for minute hand ( and subclass color picker controller )
 - get rid of digital time from watch app ( from original tutorial )
+- fix warnings in IB
+- fix warnings in logs